Preventing Unintentional Weight Loss

 As I wrap up this article, I want to quickly share a word on weight loss and our culture.

-One of the biggest problems I see with unintended weight loss is that people don’t often see it as a problem.
+One of the biggest problems I see with unintentional weight loss is that people don’t often see it as a problem.
 Frequently it is disregarded by the elderly, their family, or caregivers.
 How can a little weight loss be a bad thing?
 Why would this need to be reported to their healthcare team?

 Our culture glamourizes weight loss and sees it as a noble and healthy pursuit.
 My hope is that after reading this article you realize what a serious issue it is.
-And when we ignore or praise unintended weight loss in the older adult, we are doing them a disservice.
+And when we ignore or praise unintentional weight loss in the older adult, we are doing them a disservice.

 I have created a free resource that explains why unintended weight loss in older adults is so detrimental.
 Snag your copy of the Unintended Weight Loss Resource.
 Let’s worth together to spread the word and change the conversation about unintended weight loss in older adults!